Landlords are considering moving their rental property into a Ltd Company for a number of reasons:

 As mentioned earlier, Limited Companies are still able to claim mortgage interest as an expense in the accounts without it being restricted.

-Rental profits generated in the Company will be subject to corporation tax (19%) at a much better rate then that for an individual who is a higher rate tax payer (40%).
+Rental profits generated in the Company will be subject to corporation tax (as low as 19%) at a much better rate then that for an individual who is a higher rate tax payer (40%).

 In addition to this, as the properties are introduced into the Company at market value this will form the new base cost for Capital Gains Tax purposes.

-Therefore, when the properties are sold the Company will only pay capital gains tax (19%) on the difference between the sale price and market value when the properties were first introduced to the Company.
+Therefore, when the properties are sold the Company will only pay capital gains tax (as low as 19%) on the difference between the sale price and market value when the properties were first introduced to the Company.

 What about capital gains tax when I dispose of my shares?